 Skip to contents

-The “color.theme” object is a container for two functions that generate colors from a specific theme: palette() and ramp().
-The palette() function takes an integer nn and returns a vector of nn color names, and is typically used to generate discrete colors from a qualitative theme.
-The ramp() function takes a numeric vector of values in the [0,1][0, 1] interval and returns a color vector of the same length.
-It is used to map values onto a continuous color gradient from diverging (which have a midpoint) and sequential theme.
+The “color.theme” object provides two color-generating functions: palette() and ramp().
+The palette() function accepts an integer nn and returns a vector of nn discrete colors.
+It is primarily intended for qualitative themes, where distinct colors are used to represent categorical data.
+The ramp() function accepts a numeric vector xx with values in the [0,1][0, 1] interval and returns a vector of corresponding colors.
+It maps numeric values onto a continuous color gradient, making it suitable for sequential and diverging themes.

-You can create a color theme by specifying a theme name as the first argument of the color.theme() function.
+You can get a pre-defined “color.theme” object by providing a theme name to the color.theme() function.

 library(midr)